pydatasci-repos/pydatasci/README.md

 ## Functionality
 *Initially focusing on tabular data before expanding to multi-file use cases.*
 - [Done] Compress an immutable dataset (csv, tsv, parquet, pandas dataframe, numpy ndarray) to be analyzed.
-- [Done] Split samples by index while treating validation sets (3rd split) and cross-folds (k-fold) as first-level citizens.
+- [Done] Split stratified samples by index while treating validation sets (3rd split) and cross-folds (k-fold) as first-level citizens.
 - [Done] Generate hyperparameter combinations for model building, training, and evaluation.
 - [Done] Preprocess samples to encode them for specific algorithms.
 - [Done] Queue hypertuning jobs and batches based on hyperparameter combinations.